kubernetes/community/contributors/guide/issue-triage.md

 - it helps build prioritization, negotiation and decision-making skills, which are critical to most tech roles
 - it reinforces SIG community and culture

 That said, people who enjoy product management and iterating on processes tend to enjoy triaging because it empowers their SIGs to maintain a steady, continuous flow of work that is assessed and prioritized based on feedback and value.

+## Tools to help you triage
+Let's start at the beginning:

+### Issues
 Kubernetes issues are listed at https://github.com/kubernetes/kubernetes/issues.
-New issues start out without any labels.
+New issues start out without any labels attached.

-## SIG Labels
+### Labels
-The detailed list of labels can be found at https://github.com/kubernetes/kubernetes/labels.
+These are the primary organizing tools you'll use.
+The detailed list resides here: https://github.com/kubernetes/kubernetes/labels.

+### Searches
+GitHub allows you to filter out types of issues.
+This table includes some predetermined searches that make triaging more convenient:

 SIG label | example/`sig/network` |